Rigorous computation of expansion in one-dimensional dynamics: Introduction

 \subsection{Overview of the paper}

-In Section \ref{sec:graph} we give the general definition and theory of \emph{weighted digraphs} and explain how these can be used to ``represent'' a map, including information about the derivative of the map, and to compute the required expansion exponent \( \lambda\) based on a given partition of the domain of the map.
-This representation is not unique and the effectiveness of the computation depends very much on the choice of partition.
+In Section \ref{sec:graph} we give the definition and theory of \emph{weighted digraphs} and explain how these can be used to ``represent'' a map, including information about the derivative of the map, and to compute a lower bound \( \lambda\) on the expansion exponent based on a given partition of the domain of the map.
+This representation is not unique, and the result depends on the choice of partition; a different partition may result in finding a better lower bound for the same map.

 In Section \ref{sec:digraph} we introduce our innovative algorithm designed to optimise the partition used to construct the weighted digraph and to compute a possibly tight lower bound on \( \lambda \).